To be a successful writer, we’re encouraged to do many things:

 - Attend writing conferences.

 The list goes on, and it overwhelms me.
-Though I do well at writing every day and blogging, I struggle doing the other items on a consistent basis.
+Though I do well at writing every day and blogging, I struggle to do the other items on a consistent basis.
 And this is when the rest of my life is in order.
 When something disrupts the rhythm of my life, it sorely disrupts the rhythm of my writing.
 Mostly I feel guilty over what I’m not doing to advance my writing career.

 I’m in that season of disruption now.
 My wife and I are simultaneously selling our house, packing, and planning for the next one.
 To adjust, we’ve made many changes to our normal schedule.
 Everything that can be put on hold is on hold.
 I’ve even curtailed my daily writing routine and am struggling with blogging.